 The TA-50-69 Outdoor permitted unit was constructed before 1980 and was first used to store mixed waste in 1982.
 It is located in the southwest corner of TA-50 (see Figure 23 in Attachment N (Figures)).
-The TA-50-69 Outdoor unit is comprised of an unlined and non-coated asphalt pad measuring 24 feet in width and 90 feet in length with an additional strip of asphalt added to the southeast end that measures 12 feet in width and 90 feet in length.
+The TA-50-69 Outdoor unit is comprised of an unlined and noncoated asphalt pad measuring 24 feet in width and 90 feet in length, with an additional strip of asphalt added to the southeast end that measures 12 feet in width and 90 feet in length.
 The entire pad is approximately 4 inches thick and slopes gently (approximately one to five percent) from west to east and up to 2.5 percent toward the centerline.
 Transportainers and other weather protective structures (i.e., containers covered with tarps, containers inside SWBs) in the permitted unit provide weather protection for containers of various sizes.
 Painted lines are used to visually delineate the TA-50-69 Outdoor unit boundary.
 Drainage swales located in the vicinity divert storm water away from the pad.
-One drainage swale is located on the west side of the permitted unit between Pecos Drive and the TA-50 fence line.
+One drainage swale is located just south of the unit; between it and the material disposal area C. A second drainage swale is located on the west side of the permitted unit between Pecos Drive and the TA-50 fence line.